This article explores the various causes of a bump on the bottom of the foot and how a person can treat each cause.

 It is also possible to remove the mass surgically.
 However, to ensure the plantar fibromas do not come back, it may be necessary to remove most of the plantar fascia.

 A person may need to wear orthotics after surgery.
+A range of orthotic products is available for purchase online.

 A doctor may prescribe corticosteroids or antihistamines for dyshidrotic eczema.
 Reducing stress may also help treat dyshidrotic eczema.